 Etimax says employers are not claiming their full ETI benefit

 ETI, the employee tax incentive, was introduced to boost employment among young South Africans.
-It’s a generous incentive, but many employers are underclaiming ETI benefits and missing out on improved cash flows the incentive offers.
+It’s a generous incentive, but many employers are missing out on improved cash flows the incentive offers.

 ETI came into effect in SA on January 1 2014 and offers employers an incentive to employ young workers.
 Employers claim a deduction from PAYE for qualifying employees, often translating into more cash flows into the business.